[Demo](https://killedbyapixel.github.io/LittleJS/examples/starter/) | [Docs](https://killedbyapixel.github.io/LittleJS/docs) | [Trailer](https://youtu.be/chuBzGjv7Ms) | [Discord](https://discord.gg/zb7hcGkyZe) | [Tutorial](https://github.com/KilledByAPixel/LittleJS/tree/main/examples/breakoutTutoria

 LittleJS Logo LittleJS - The Tiny JavaScript Game Engine That Can

-All aboard!
+๐Ÿš‚ All aboard!

-LittleJS is a super lightweight JavaScript game engine designed for modern web development.
-With its fast hybrid rendering system, it offers a comprehensive suite of game development tools from rendering to sound effects.
-The code is very clean and well documented with a variety of examples to get you started.
-Choo-Choo! πŸš‚
+LittleJS is a lightweight open source HTML5 game engine designed for modern web development.
+Itโ€™s small footprint is packed with a comprehensive feature set, including hybrid rendering, physics, particles, sound effects, music, input handling, and debug tools.
+The code is very clean and well documented with some fun examples to get you started.
+Choo-Choo! ๐Ÿš‚

 ## [Demo](https://killedbyapixel.github.io/LittleJS/examples/starter/) | [Docs](https://killedbyapixel.github.io/LittleJS/docs) | [Trailer](https://youtu.be/chuBzGjv7Ms) | [Discord](https://discord.gg/zb7hcGkyZe) | [Tutorial](https://github.com/KilledByAPixel/LittleJS/tree/main/examples/breakoutTutorial)